-American Depositary Shares Representing · common shares
+5,500,000 American Depositary Shares Representing 275,000 common shares

-This is the initial public offering of our common shares, par value (Won)10,000 per share (which we refer to as our "common shares"), in the form of American Depositary Shares (which we refer to as "ADSs").
+This is the initial public offering of our common shares, par value #10,000 per share (which we refer to as our "common shares"), in the form of American Depositary Shares (which we refer to as "ADSs").
 Twenty ADSs represent one common share.
-We are offering \cdot ADSs.
-We expect the public offering price to be \$\circ\$ per ADS.
+We are offering 5,500,000 ADSs.
+We expect the public offering price to be \$15.60 per ADS.

 Prior to this offering, there has been no public market for our common shares or ADSs.
-Our ADSs have been approved for listing on the NASDAQ Stock Market ("NASDAQ") under the symbol "DDI."
+Our ADSs have been approved for listing on the NASDAQ Global Select Market ("NASDAQ") under the symbol "DDI."

 We are organized under the laws of the Republic of Korea ("Korea") and are an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, under applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.
 See "Prospectus summary-Emerging growth company status."
-Our principal shareholder, DoubleU Games Co., Ltd., a Korean company, is expected to own approximately \cdot % of our shares upon consummation of the offering.
+Our principal shareholder, DoubleU Games Co., Ltd., a Korean company, is expected to own approximately 60.2% of our shares following the offering, assuming all shares are sold in the offering.
 Consequently, we expect to be a "controlled company" within the meaning of the corporate governance rules of NASDAQ.
 See "Management-Corporate governance practices."

 Investing in our ADSs involves a high degree of risk.
-Before buying any of our ADSs, you should carefully read the discussion of material risks of investing in our ADSs in "Risk factors" beginning on page 14 of this prospectus.
+Before buying any of our ADSs, you should carefully read the discussion of material risks of investing in our ADSs in "Risk factors" beginning on page 15 of this prospectus.